DV

 What is the difference between VOO and VUG?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VUG (Vanguard Growth ETF) tracks CRSP US Large Cap Growth Index with a growth approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VUG?